etignone/Deep-Reinforcement-Learning---Udacity-Nanodegree/Projects/Collaboration_and_Competition_Project/README.md

 </center>

-The environment contains 20 identical agents, each with its own copy of the environment.
+In this environment, two agents control rackets to bounce a ball over a net.
+If an agent hits the ball over the net, it receives a reward of +0.1.
+If an agent lets a ball hit the ground or hits the ball out of bounds, it receives a reward of -0.01.
+Thus, the goal of each agent is to keep the ball in play.

+The observation space consists of 8 variables corresponding to the position and velocity of the ball and racket.
+Each agent receives its own, local observation.
+Two continuous actions are available, corresponding to movement toward (or away from) the net, and jumping.

-The barrier for solving the second version of the environment is slightly different, to take into account the presence of many agents.
-In particular, your agents must get an average score of +30 (over 100 consecutive episodes, and over all agents).
+The task is episodic, and in order to solve the environment, your agents must get an average score of +0.5 (over 100 consecutive episodes, after taking the maximum over both agents).
 Specifically,

 After each episode, we add up the rewards that each agent received (without discounting), to get a score for each agent.
-This yields 20 (potentially different) scores.
-We then take the average of these 20 scores.
+This yields 2 (potentially different) scores.
+We then take the maximum of these 2 scores.
-This yields an average score for each episode (where the average is over all 20 agents).
+This yields a single score for each episode.
+The environment is considered solved, when the average (over 100 episodes) of those scores is at least +0.5.

 ## Getting started